Accenture/openathon-2019-angular/lab-06/README.md

 NgRx is the library created inside the Angular community to manage a central state which is commonly named the *single source of truth*.

 The library uses intensively the reactive library RxJS which you already know a little.
-This means that you have to have a good understanding of reactive programming using observables.
-That doesn't mean that you have to study deeply the RxJS at this moment, we are going to go slow and if you need some more grasp out of the scope of this lab we give you external resources.
+This means that you need to have a good understanding of reactive programming using observables.
+That doesn't mean that you have to study deeply the RxJS at this moment, we are going to see the basic concepts but if you would like to learn more have a look at the external resources.

-Our application will change very little his functionality but, we said, we are going to change the architecture... it will be a deep change inside the app.

 ## Architecture

-There are several pieces of the Central State Architecture and other contextual libraries to apply difference functionalities to it, but we are going to focus on the minimum needed but completely functional for our app.
+There are several pieces of the Central State Architecture and other contextual libraries to apply different functionalities to it, but we are going to focus on the minimum needed for our app.

 The basic Architecture consists of two main actors. *Actions* and *Reducers*.

 Actions are unique events that happen throughout your app (mouse click, requests, external interactions...).
 When an action happens, we will send it to the *Reducer* (it can go to another place named *Effects* but we talk about this later) and the *Reducer*  will change the state as necessary depending on the type of the action.
 So, the *Reducer* is the only place where the state of the app will change.

-The *Reducers* are pure functions so they aren't really changing the state but making a copy of the existing state and changing one or more properties on the new state (if you know the mechanism of git control version, this will already be known to you).
+The *Reducers* are pure functions, so they aren't really changing the state but making a copy of the existing state and changing one or more properties on the new state (if you know the mechanism of git control version, this will already be known to you).

-The NgRx library gives us some help to do this.
+The NgRx library gives us some help to manage this.
 We have to create the actions by implementing the NgRx Action interface with a property *type* (mandatory) and another *payload* property (optional).
 The first is to tell the type which you will define and the second is to store the eventual data that entails the action.
 We will always create our actions so this way.
 Isn't that great?

 *Reducers* always wait until an action is dispatched so they can do their job.
 How are the *Actions* dispatched?
 The NgRx library gives us the *dispatch* method (through the *store* class) to dispatch Actions by creating a new copy of our Action class (remember that an Action is a class which implements the Action interface).
 Look how it's: